 Plump the raisins (if using): Place raisins in a small bowl.
 Cover with very hot or boiling water and let stand 15 minutes.
 Drain and dry well before adding to dough.

-Dissolve yeast in lukewarm water (about 110F) and the 2 tsp. sugar.
+Dissolve yeast in lukewarm water (about 105F) and the 1 tsp. sugar. in a small bowl.
 Let stand for 10 minutes.

-In a large bowl or the bowl of a stand mixer with a kneading hook, combine the scalded milk, butter, 1/2 cup sugar, salt, vanilla and lightly beaten eggs.
-Beat in the yeast mixture.
-Beat in the flour 1 cup at a time, adding the spices with the third cup of flour, and desired raisins/peel/currants with the fourth cup of flour, making sure the fruit is well covered with flour before mixing in.
+In a large bowl or the bowl of a stand mixer with a kneading hook, combine the scalded milk, softened butter, 1/4 cup sugar, salt, vanilla and lightly beaten eggs.
+Add the yeast yeast mixture and mix to combine.
+Mix in the flour, 1/2 cup at a time, adding the spices with the third addition of flour, and the raisins/peel/currants with the next addition of flour, making sure the fruit is well covered with flour before mixing in.

-Start kneading with hands or mixer, adding only enough of the last cup of flour to keep dough from sticking.
+Start kneading with hands or mixer, adding only enough flour to keep dough from sticking.
 Knead at least 5 minutes.
 Place dough into a greased bowl, sprinkle lightly with flour, cover with a damp cloth and leave in a warm, draft-free place until doubled in bulk.

 Punch down dough.
 Cover again with flour and damp cloth and leave to rise another 30 minutes.

 Preheat oven to 350F. (not fan assisted)

 Divide dough into 9 equal-sized pieces. *I like to weigh the dough and divide that number by the number of buns I want to make, then weigh out each piece to that weight.
 That way all the buns will be exactly the same size.

 Place balls into a greased 8x8-inch baking pan, in 3 rows or 3 buns.
 (For 9x13-inch pan, place in pan in 6 rows of 3).
 Cover pan with a clean towel and let rise until doubled.